Latch/open-door-documentation/docs/Onboarding/directory-setup/prerequisites-1.md

 ---
 title: Before you begin
 excerpt: >-
-  This part reffers to preparing your organization's Door Client Account, that will be integrated with OpenDOOR. **It can be done either by DOOR, or by the Client organization; the decision belongs to the Client**.
+  **This part can be done either by DOOR, or the Client organization; the decision belongs to the Client**.
+It reffers to preparing your organization's Door Client Account, that will be integrated with OpenDOOR.
 deprecated: false
 hidden: false
 metadata: